jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And that's the lesson of nature we need to embrace.
 While we have a genetic history forever in our DNA, our genes, personalities, and culture evolved along with technological change.

-Meaning the technological evolution this book is advocating we embrace, has been driving human evolution for generations.
-Because every Game of Life needs ecosystems of producers, plant-eaters, predators, scavengers, decomposers, and testers, the coach picked human communities who had the varied human genetics and phenotypes needed to be able to staff every job in a growing technological ecosystem.
+Meaning the technological evolution this book advocates has been driving human evolution for generations.
+To varying degrees, an ecosystem fields producers, plant-eaters, predators, scavengers, decomposers, and testers—because each level has energy waiting to be harvested.
+Human temperaments fill these niches just as animals do: hoarders, tinkerers, makers, and the rest.
+A coach keeps whoever keeps scoring energy points, but never assigns roles to anyone.
+The jobs are open, and over time, someone always grows into them to complete a balanced ecosystem full of checks and balances.

 In the technological ecosystem, varied human genotypes and phenotypes use the extended phenotype to fill distinct ecological roles: producers (farms, power plants), plant-eaters (tool users), predators (innovators), scavengers (cheapskates, hoarders), decomposers (recyclers, refactorers, waste managers), and testers (tinkerers, hackers, and crooks).
 Like any biological ecosystem, these segments work together to better play the game.